sashamakarenko/icp/README.md

-# icp - Immutable Compact Pointers
+# icp - Immutable and Compact Pointers
 Using 64-bit pointers and modern std::string makes your objects quite large and may increase cache misse probability.

 Suppose you run a webstore and maintain an in-memory database: